storybookjs/react-native/addons/addon-contexts/README.md

 #### `options.deep : boolean?`
 (default: `false`)

 Pass the `props` deeply into all wrapping components.
-Useful when you want them all taking the same props.
+Useful when you want them all to be passed with the same props.

 #### `options.disable : boolean?`
 (default: `false`)